zkreations/hamlet-builder/README.md

 {{> module}}
 ```

+> [!TIP]
+> If you have a folder with partials that you frequently create or delete, and they are also called together in a main file, you can use the `folder.` prefix to include all the partials from that folder, for example: `{{> folder.FOLDER_NAME}}`

 #### Helpers

 These helpers are defined by default in the system, and you can use them in your templates or override them in the Handlebars configuration file: